MehmetMHY/cha/assets/sxng/README.md

 1. Make sure to install and setup [Docker](https://www.docker.com/)

-2. Install the required Python dependencies: `pip install -r requirements.txt`
+2. Make sure [Cha](https://github.com/MehmetMHY/cha/) is installed (this repo).

-3. Run the setup script and follow each instruction: `python run.py`
+3. Run the setup script.
+Use `python run.py` for a default setup or `python run.py --custom` for a custom one.

 4. After you have SearXNG setup and running you can have Cha start using your local instance instead of DuckDuckGo's API by setting the `CHA_USE_SEAR_XNG` config variable in `config.py` to `True`.
 Or you can create and set a variable named `CHA_USE_SEAR_XNG` equal to `True` in your `$HOME/.cha/config.py` file is you have local Cha setup.
 If you don't know what "local Cha" is, refer to the main [README](../../README.md).
 When this is set, Cha will default to your local instance of SearXNG.
 Do not worry, there is logic were if SearXNG fails, Cha tries again with DuckDuckGo.